 The Urban Sanitation Research Initiative Bangladesh is designed to feed into the national evidence base around pro-poor urban sanitation in Bangladesh, driving policy change.

 WSUP’s research partners in Bangladesh are the Centre for Water Supply and Waste Management (ITN-BUET) and the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b).

 - Modelling faecal pathogen flows in urban environments

 - QUISS: Identifying criteria for defining high-quality shared sanitation in urban contexts

 - Analysing citizen and decision-maker attitudes to urban freshwater pollution

 - SanCost: Urban sanitation costs and low-income consumers’ willingness-to-pay

-Assessment of organisational capacity for sanitation planning, investment and management in three Bangladeshi cities
+- Assessing organisational capacity for sanitation planning and investment in three Bangladeshi cities

-Situation analysis of the urban sanitation sector in Bangladesh
+- Situation analyses of the urban sanitation sector